 A Secretary?

-I do not mean to be disrespectful, but Department of Homeland Security Secretary Mayorkas returning a salute rendered by a cordon of Coast Guard Academy cadets, it’s 100% wrong.
+I do not mean to be disrespectful, but Department of Homeland Security Secretary Mayorkas returning a salute rendered by a cordon of Coast Guard Academy cadets is 100% wrong.
 You overstepped your bounds, Mr. Secretary.

 Governors

 As stated above, a governor is the commander-in-chief of the state’s Army and Air National Guards and State Guard, if there is one.
-In the capacity of CinC, the Governor warrants a salute, he/she could return it.
-Governor DeSantis is seen here here rendering a hand salute during the National Anthem.
+In the capacity of CinC, the Governor warrants being saluted, he/she could return it, but that is not necessary or within protocol.
+Governor DeSantis is seen here rendering a hand salute during the National Anthem.

 The Governor is a LTCDR in the Navy Reserve and as a (currently serving) veteran is authorized to render a hand salute in civilian clothes as per the Defense Authorization Act of 2000 (all veterans may, the Marine Corps restricts the salute to covered while outdoors and no other time).